Rene-007/atomicDDA/330_advancedDDA_GPU/README.md

 Utilizing the compute capabilities of GPUs is not easy.
 Fortunately, Matlab implemented an easy but still powerful abstraction for using it.

-The main thing to do is to wrap data `x_cpu` in a data structure on the GPU via `x_gpu = gpuArray(x_cpu)`.
-This sends the data to the GPU and, if done for all essential data structures, the evaluation will already take place directly on the GPU.
-At the end, the data can be transfered back via `x_cpu = gather(x_gpu)`.
-But be aware, that profiling computations on the GPU using Matlab can be quite misleading as the profiler runs on the CPU.
+The main thing to do is to wrap data on the CPU, e.g. `x_cpu`, in a data structure on the GPU via `x_gpu = gpuArray(x_cpu)`.
+This sends the data to the GPU and, if done for all essential data structures, the evaluation will take place directly on the GPU.
+At the end, the results can be transfered back via `x_cpu = gather(x_gpu)`.
+But be aware, that profiling computations on the GPU using Matlab can be quite misleading as the profiler itself still runs on the CPU.

 ## Code Changes